KaylaPl4yz/KaylaPl4yz/README.md

 #### `Now Loading :; User's Basic BYI`

-> — The user may tend to get severe moodswings.

-> — This user may tend to be dry or overly excited
+> — The user may tend to get severe moodswings, leading for them to be dry or overly excited in conversations

 > — This user may come across as rude, but they are actually really nice!

 > — This user may sometimes go Semi Verbal or Non Verbal.

-> — This user is chronically online

-> — This user stays away from situations unless it involves them directly
+> — This user is chronically online and stays away from situations unless it involves them directly

 > — This user is an absolute cornball